TristanBilot/mlx-benchmark/README.md

 ## Contributing

-Everyone can contribute to the benchmark!
-If you have a missing device or if you want to add a missing layer/operation, please read the [contribution guidelines](CONTRIBUTING.md).
+If you have a device not yet featured in the benchmark, especially the ones listed below, your PR is welcome to broaden the scope and accuracy of this project.